fahmmad/moviezone/README.md

 ```

 ## Installation
-Create an empth app using create-react-app
+Create an empty app using create-react-app
 ```
 npx create-react-app my-app
 ```